Insights·Writing

 The Korea Discount, measured

 Korean public companies trade at a persistent discount to their regional peers.
-More than half of all KOSPI and KOSDAQ companies (57.68%) trade below book value.
-More than 60% post return on equity below the long-term 7% benchmark.
+More than 60% of KOSPI companies still trade below book value, even after a record-high rally.
+Korean companies have averaged roughly 8% return on equity over the past decade, about half the United States level.
 The gap has persisted across cycles, reforms, and rallies.
 The discount is not a spot quote.
 It is the distribution.

 For a Western investor evaluating Korean content companies, the discount is the starting point, not a footnote.
 What looks like a bargain at first glance is a structural feature, not a pricing error.
 Understanding why the gap exists is the prerequisite for deciding when it is wrong.